codecurious-bln/elixir_snake/docs/GUIDES.md

     - rake is only a task runner
 - install the `scenic_new` mix task
   - install an archive locally

+### 0. Prerequisites

+- make sure all tools are set up

 Navigate into your personal projects directory or wherever else you want to keep the application.